-- avoid or mitigate adverse social and economic impacts arising from the project; and - capitalise on opportunities potentially available to affected communities.
+- avoid or mitigate adverse social and economic impacts arising from the project - capitalise on opportunities potentially available to affected communities.

-- 8.6.1 In accordance with the Coordinator-General's Social impact assessment guideline, describe the likely social impacts of the project (positive and negative) on affected communities taking into account proposed mitigation and management measures to be implemented by the proponent. - 8.6.2 Describe the likely impacts (positive and negative) of the project on the economies materially impacted by the project.
-The analysis should describe both the potential and direct economic impacts including estimated costs, if material, on industry and the community. - 8.6.3 The assessment should identify opportunities to capture the economic benefits of the project, including: - strategies for ensuring local suppliers of goods and services receive full, fair and reasonable opportunity to tender for work throughout the life of the project through adopting policies such as the Queensland Resources and Energy Sector Code of Practice for Local Content administered by Queensland Resources Council; - employment development and training strategies for local residents, and for members of disadvantaged groups, including Indigenous clients, people with a disability and women; - opportunities to support the agricultural and tourism industries; and - any recruitment and training programs to be offered.
+- 8.11.1 In accordance with the Coordinator-General's guideline Social impact assessment guideline (draft), describe the likely social impacts (positive and negative) on affected communities taking into account proposed mitigation measures. - 8.11.2 Describe the likely impacts (positive and negative) of the project on the economies materially impacted by the project.
+The analysis should describe both the potential and direct economic impacts including estimated costs, if material, on industry and the community. - 8.11.3 The assessment should identify opportunities to capture the economic benefits of the project, including: - strategies for ensuring local suppliers of goods and services receive full, fair and reasonable opportunity to tender for work throughout the life of the project through adopting policies such as the Queensland Resources and Energy Sector Code of Practice for Local Content administered by Queensland Resources Council - employment strategies for local residents, and for members of Indigenous communities and people with a disability across Queensland - opportunities to support the agricultural and tourism industries - any recruitment and training programs to be offered.